 A boolean that represents whether or not the specified time unit should roll which means that units of time larger and smaller than the specified unit will remain the same.
 When set to false, there is no guarantee that larger units of time remain the same.
 When set to true, all larger units of time will retain their same values and the specified unit may wrap around to the beginning.
-For example, a date at the end of March may wrap around to the beginning of time and smaller units of time intact.
+For example, a date at the end of March may wrap around to the beginning of March while keeping all larger units of time and smaller units of time intact.
 Unit options supported by this framework: months, days, hours, minutes, and seconds.